 Viola!
 You have a beautiful medicinal herbal infusion ready to use.

 - Mix your cooled, decarboxylated cannabis with the MCT oil and liquid lecithin, and stir well to make sure the ingredients are combined.

 - Pour the mixture into a bowl and set it over a pot of simmering water.
 Alternatively, you can put your mixture in a glass jar sitting on a cloth in a slow cooker or crockpot on a low setting.

 - Cook it for 6-8 hours, ensuring the temperature never exceeds 118°C (245°F) .
 Finally, turn off the heat and let the infusion cool down.

 - Strain your mixture through a piece of cheesecloth, squeezing out the excess oil.
 Or push it through a sieve or coffee filter.
 Just remember, if you grind up your cannabis too finely, particles can get through your filter and into the oil.

 This recipe produces roughly 2 cups of CBD oil, so you can easily pour the oil back into the original MCT bottle for storage.
 Or, if you have glass dropper bottles available, you can divide the oil up and store it in these; this is an excellent option as having the dropper makes dosing easy and convenient.

 Storing your oil in a cool, dark location will help prolong its shelf life.
 While it’s okay to keep it on the bench out of direct light, a better option is in the fridge.
 Both CBD and THC cannabinoids have been found to decline over time with exposure to light and heat, rendering your precious oil less effective .

 How to use your CBD oil

 Disclaimer.
-While we strive to relay the most factual education avaialable, this shouldn’t replace official medical or legal consultation and recommendation.
-This is for educational and entertainment purpose only.
+While we strive to relay the most factual education available, this shouldn’t replace official medical or legal consultation and recommendation.
+This is for educational and entertainment purposes only.
 Happy days.